-To successfully develop the TasWind project, Hydro Tasmania will need to secure a number of land agreements that would allow it to develop and operate the wind farm.
+To successfully develop the TasWind project, Hydro Tasmania will need to enter into a number of land agreements to develop and operate the wind farm.

 As the key investigation areas are refined it will be important to understand the expectations, needs and views of land-owners, both those who may have turbines or wind farm infrastructure on their property, and their neighbours.